JHumphreys89/security_plus/domains/domain_one.md

 * A threat that does not actually exist, is often in the form of an email, and still often consumes excessive resources.
 * Hoax is often spread through email or social media.
-* Some will take your money or waste as much time investigating it as if it were a legitmate issue.
+* Some will take your money or waste as much time investigating it as if it were a legitimate issue.
 * Spam filters can help
 * Cross reference with others de-hoax sources such as hoax-slayer.net.